sayan1886/PlaceBid/README.md

 7. If there is no bidder, mark the item as unsold.
 8. Each participant in the ecosystem can be an owner or a bidder (not both at once).

+## Actors—
-Actors—Following are main Actors of the system:
+Following are main Actors of the system:

 - User : User of system may of two type Seller and Buyer/Bidder.
 Once seller set up product on the system will be available to all the bidders.
 Seller can&#39;t bid for his own product.
 On the other hand bidder or buyer may place bid for any available assets.